Finding the best FPL differentials is an important part of Fantasy Premier League.

 Template Teams vs Differentials

-If you’re riding high at the top of your mini-league, a template team of sorts is probably the way to go.
-After all, you already have the league.
+If you're riding high at the top of your mini-league, a template team of sorts is probably the way to go.
+There's no need to take any unnecessary risks!

 If you find yourself behind or even have aspirations of reaching the upper echelon of the overall ranks, then differential picks are a must.